Most companies require you to submit your resume and cover letter online through their website or a job posting on one of the job boards.

-Nowadays many companies require that you submit your resume package online.
-There are certain factors that need to be considered when submitting your resume online.
-If they ask that you send a simple email, then all you need to do is attach the requested documents and send a polite and concise message to the organization explaining the position you’re applying for, and which documents you’ve enclosed.
+Certain factors need to be considered when submitting your resume online.
+If they ask that you send a simple email, all you need to do is attach the requested documents and send a polite and concise message to the organization explaining the position you’re applying for and which documents you’ve enclosed.

 Before you send that email, make sure that your attached documents are universally compatible.
 Most people use Microsoft Word, so the .doc format is widely accepted.
-However, there are some versions of Word that are not compatible with all operating systems, and formatting can get skewed in the sending process.
+However, some Word versions are not compatible with all operating systems, and formatting can get skewed in the sending process.

-Word documents can also be modified and edited—the last thing you want is for characters to accidentally be deleted in your resume package!
-Therefore, it’s advised that you save your documents in Portable Document File (.pdf) as well.
-Most, if not all systems are able to recognize and read a .pdf.
+Word documents can also be modified and edited—the last thing you want is for characters to be deleted in your resume package accidentally!
+Therefore, it’s advised that you save your documents in Portable Document File (.pdf).
+Most, if not all, systems can recognize and read a .pdf.

 When Using a Separate Website